-We are thrilled to announce that registration is now open for the 2nd Annual Narrative Medicine Conference, October 20-22, 2017, sponsored by The Northwest Narrative Medicine Collaborative and The OHSU School of Medicine.
+We are thrilled to announce that registration is now open for the 2nd Annual Narrative Medicine Conference in Portland, Oregon on October 20-22, 2017.
+Sponsoring for this event is provided by The Northwest Narrative Medicine Collaborative and The OHSU School of Medicine.
 Register before September 15th to receive the early bird pricing.

 What can you expect?
 Spend three days learning side-by-side with healthcare professionals, students, scholars, social workers, patients, caregivers and patient advocates.
 Build concrete skills to develop narrative competence – the ability to absorb, interpret and be moved to action by the story of illness.

 Throughout the conference, participants will be exposed to new perspectives and challenged by compelling stories, often very different from one’s own.
 Foundational narrative workshops ground participants in the fundamentals of narrative medicine.
 Through self-selected topical workshops, participants will explore plays, poems and even clay pots as portals to understanding illness.
 By hearing from and working closely with content experts, and exploring unfamiliar topics and utilizing many different mediums of expression, participants will build their narrative competence and develop new skills they can incorporate into their own work.